nengo/keras-spiking/docs/installation.rst

   pip install --no-deps keras-spiking

-This will install only the Keras Spiking package, and you will need to manually ``pip`` install any other requirements.
+This will install only the KerasSpiking package, and you will need to manually ``pip`` install any other requirements.
 This option can also be used with the developer installation method above.